nycu-sslab/rodinia-js/README.md

 # Rodinia-JS

-Rodinia-JS is used for the thesis, "[Offworker: An Offloading Framework for Parallel Web Applications](https://etd.lib.nctu.edu.tw/cgi-bin/gs32/tugsweb.cgi?o=dnctucdr&s=id=%22GT0708560050%22.&switchlang=en)," authored by Liu, An-Chi and You, Yi-Ping.
+Rodinia-JS is used for the paper, "[Offworker: An Offloading Framework for ParallelWeb Applications](#citation)," authored by An-Chi Liu and Yi-Ping You.

 Rodinia-JS is a manually ported the [Rodinia benchmark suite](https://www.cs.virginia.edu/rodinia/doku.php?id=start) (version 1) from OpenMP into JavaScript, where the  computation-intensive parts of the programs (i.e., kernels) were expressed by using the Web Workers API with the proxy pattern.
 All Rodinia applications have been successfully ported, except "Leukocyte Tracking", "Stream Cluster", and "Similarity Score" due to their large code size (over 3,000 lines of code).
 We call this new benchmark suite Rodinia-JS.